2ª Divisão de Macau

-Campeonato da 2ª Divisão do Futebol, is the second division of the Macau Football Association, created in 2005.
+Campeonato da 2ª Divisão do Futebol (lit.
+'2nd Division Championship in Football'; 澳門乙組足球聯賽) is the second division of the Macau Football Association, created in 2005.
 As with the Hong Kong First Division League, it is separate from the mainland Chinese football league system, including the Chinese Super League and leagues above and below it.
-The winners are promoted to the Liga de Elite and the last place team is relegated to Campeonato da 3ª Divisão do Futebol.
+The winner and the runner-up are promoted to the Liga de Elite and the last, the second last and the third last place team are relegated to Campeonato da 3ª Divisão do Futebol.